juniorsundarCasual/TGT/vault/volume-4.chapter-283.md

 id: cslspz2cvd5cpaiwdl5svma
 title: Chapter 283
 desc: ''
-updated: 1674588517186
+updated: 1674651629196
 created: 1674375625866
 ---

 Jean's perception of time reached a complete standstill.
 A single second extended to encompass a lifetime, as her brain struggled to process what had just occurred.
-With every plan, there is a worst case scenario that everyone seeks to avoid, and the catastrophic case that everyone fails to predict.
+With every plan, there is the worst case scenario that everyone seeks to avoid, and the catastrophic case that everyone fails to predict.
 This was a disaster packaged inside a catastrophe served in a platter of misfortune.

 This was not supposed to happen.